mustafalail/TPV-Tool/README.md

 ## TPV Installation Instructions
 This repository contains a modified distribution of USE that includes our TPV plug-in.
 To install the tool, download the repository files as a zip folder and extract them in the desired install directory.

-**Note: You must install a Java Runtime Environment in order to run USE**.
+**Note: You must install the Java Runtime Environment in order to run USE**.

 ## TPV Usage Instructions